Pentland Ferries

 Pentland Ferries is a privately owned, family company which has operated a ferry service between Gills Bay in Caithness, Scotland and St Margaret's Hope on South Ronaldsay in Orkney since May 2001.
-The company is one of only two major vehicle ferry operators plying within Scotland which are not subsidised by the Scottish Government or local authorities.
+The company is one of only two major vehicle ferry operators within Scotland not owned by, or contracted to run a public service for, the Scottish Government or local authorities.

 History

-Pentland Ferries was founded by its present managing director, Mr Andrew Banks, in 1997.
+Pentland Ferries was founded by its present managing director, Andrew Banks, in 1997.
 In October that year he purchased the Caledonian MacBrayne passenger and vehicle ferry Iona.
 Banks obtained a 99-year lease on the Gills Bay terminal, about 3 mi west of John o' Groats.
 After two years work improving the site, and further work at St Margaret's Hope, he started operating the short sea crossing with Pentalina B in May 2001.
 The service operates year-round with the custom built passenger and vehicle catamaran Pentalina.

 An earlier attempt to operate the short sea crossing between Caithness and Orkney had been abandoned in 1989, mainly because of the exposed conditions at Gills Bay.

-Andrew Banks was recognized in the 2014 Honours list and in March 2014 was appointed an OBE by Queen Elizabeth II.
-He attended the ceremony at Buckingham Palace with his wife, Susan and three daughters, Kathryn, Laura and Jenni.
+Andrew Banks was recognised in the 2014 New Year Honours and in March 2014 was appointed an OBE by Queen Elizabeth II for "services to transport and the community in Orkney".